The Residents: 1994–2014

-During recording of their Gingerbread Man album, the Singing Resident met future singer Molly Harvey at a coffee store, and invited her to record vocals for the song "The Old Woman".
-Following this she became a core member of the Residents' team of collaborators, and appeared on all of their mainline albums and live shows until 2005's Animal Lover.
-Also appearing for the first time on Gingerbread Man was Isabelle Barbier, a young actress who would make occasional appearances with the Residents until The Ghost of Hope in 2017.
+During recording of their Gingerbread Man album, the Singing Resident met future singer Molly Harvey at a coffee shop; he invited her to record vocals for the song "The Old Woman".
+Following this she became a regular member of the Residents' team of collaborators, and appeared on all of their major albums and live shows until 2005's Animal Lover.
+Also appearing for the first time on Gingerbread Man was Isabelle Barbier, a young actress who made occasional appearances with the Residents, including The Ghost of Hope in 2017.

 The Residents' 1998–2000 Wormwood project introduced three important figures in Residents history, Carla Fabrizio, Nolan Cook and Toby Dammit.
-Dammit briefly played with the Residents live from 1999 to 2003, and performed on the Demons Dance Alone album.
-Carla played with the Residents in concert until the 2008 Bunny Boy tour, and has worked with the band on their studio albums as recently as 2020.
-Nolan Cook acted as the Residents' lead guitarist both in concert and in the studio for over twenty years, most recently appearing on their 2020 God In Three Persons live project.
+Dammit briefly played with the Residents live from 1999 to 2003, and all three of them performed on the Demons Dance Alone album.
+Carla appeared with The Residents on stage until the 2008 Bunny Boy tour, and has worked with the band on their studio albums as recently as Metal, Meat and Bone, released in 2020.
+Nolan Cook acted as the Residents' lead guitarist both in concert and in the studio from 1999 to 2023.

 In the years following Molly Harvey's departure, professional voice actress Gerri Lawlor began to make regular appearances on the Residents spoken-word projects, Tweedles, The River of Crime, The Voice of Midnight and Lonely Teenager.
 Corey Rosen also began working with the Residents during this time, on The River of Crime, The Voice of Midnight, and The Bunny Boy web series.

-2015–present
+2015–2024

 Following the departure of Hardy Fox in 2015, Eric Drew Feldman was once again asked to help with duties previously undertaken by Fox.
 Along with Feldman, performers Laurie Hall and Peter Whitehead began appearing on Residents releases starting with The Ghost of Hope.
-Hall most recently appeared on Intruders, which also introduced Sivan Lioncub.
+Hall also appeared on Intruders, which introduced Sivan Lioncub.

-The line-up of collaborators as featured on the Residents' latest album, Metal Meat & Bone, includes Eric Drew Feldman, Carla Fabrizio, Nolan Cook, Peter Whitehead, and Sivan Lioncub.